moritzrinow/cStream/README.md

 "make clean" to uninstall cStream

 ### Windows
-Have not added a way to build binaries for Windows yet...
+I have not added a way to build binaries for Windows yet...
 Just add the source files to your VS Solution/Project.